kevinlin1/just-the-class/pages/meetings/meeting-3.md

 ---

 ## Deliverables
+Have a presentation ready with your group for next week (Meeting 4)!

 Based on the form interest, the following research groups have been created:

 | Topic | People |